k8eads/ISU-ENGL-4110/Haraway and Bazerman.md

 Interested to see how Socialist-Feminism works its way into this paper

-_A cyborg is a cybernetic organism, a hybrid of machine and organism, a creature of social reality as well as a creatyre if fiction_
+_A cyborg is a cybernetic organism, a hybrid of machine and organism, a creature of social reality as well as a creature if fiction_

 _The internation women's movements have constructed 'women's experience', as well as well as uncovered or discovered this crucial collective object._